-The Bermingham Family Reading All-Stars Program was created in 2004 to address the specific literacy needs of the homeless children we serve.
+The John & Linda Bermingham Reading All-Stars Program was created in 2004 to address specific literacy needs of the homeless children we serve.
 Research compiled by the U.S. Department of Education shows that homeless children are at a significant educational disadvantage from their permanently-housed peers.
 Frequent absences and relocations to new districts puts homeless children at a higher risk for educational failure.
-For those children experiencing homelessness 75% read below grade level.
+For those children experiencing homelessness, 75% read below grade level.
 New Ground’s Reading All-Stars Program addresses this issue directly with a hands-on approach to increasing literacy skills.

 This Program utilizes the latest scientific research on reading curricula and available real-time reading technology to overcome the educational deficiencies exhibited by our homeless children.
 We provide students with the reading skills necessary for current and future academic success.
 Using the Reading Plus online program individuals and small groups work with professional tutors and reading specialists.
 Every child receives a unique academic experience tailored specifically to their strengths and weaknesses.
 The Reading Plus online program picks up where phonics and oral reading instruction leave off, providing rapid and sustainable comprehension and silent reading fluency gains.